CDCgov/cfa_azure/README.md

   # Switch to fixed scaling mode with 15 spot EC2 nodes and forced termination of current jobs
   client.update_scale_settings(low_priority_nodes=15, node_deallocation_option='Terminate')
   ```
-- update_containers: modifies the containers mounted on an existing Azure batch pool.
+- update_containers: modifies the Azure blob storage containers mounted on an existing Azure batch pool.
 It essentially recreates the pool with new mounts.
   Example:
   ```
   # First create a pool